 is Eric Powell's award-winning fantasy comic book series, published by Dark Horse Comics

 .
-Goon, a musclebound former freak circus assistant, is the top enforcer of the secretive mob boss Labrazzio, and he is in war for the control of the city with the Nameless Zombie Priest, who directs zombie hordes from his citadel at Lonely Street.
+Goon, a musclebound former freak circus assistant, is the top enforcer of the secretive mob boss Labrazzio, and he is at war for the control of the city with the nameless Zombie Priest, who directs zombie hordes from his citadel at Lonely Street.
 Together with his loudmouthed sidekick Frankie, Goon battles zombies, robots, aliens and mad scientists.
 Mostly with his fists.

 epic of pitch-black humor, tragedy and utterly grotesque monsters getting punched in the face, any description pales in comparison to the real thing.
 The Goon

 is a comic where a vampire gets set on fire while being tied on the hood of a car zooming around the town.
 The Goon

 is a comic where a Wild West zombie hunter must eat the flesh of his prey.
 The Goon

 is a comic where the main character must blow up a burlesque but is diverted by a giant, violent transvestite.